JoeReid/buffassignment/README.md

 ### API

-The API is implemented as a restful API served over normal HTTP Only `GET` methods were required by this task, but on further development the other actions (create, update, delete) can be implemented with the other HTTP methods (`POST`, `PUT`, `DELETE`).
+The API is implemented as a restful API served over normal HTTP.

+Only `GET` methods were required by this task, but on further development the other actions (create, update, delete) can be implemented with the other HTTP methods (`POST`, `PUT`, `DELETE`).